What are Internal Landscapes?

 But what about moving walls, adding more space, or other larger changes?

-This is where the principle of As Inside, So Outside & Vice Versa can come in very handy.
-Basically that's a law or idea that you can use things in the external world to represent internal world stuff, so long as you have the intention of the thing in question representing the inner world.
+This is where modeling and the principle of As Inside, So Outside & Vice Versa can come in very handy.
+Basically you can use things in the external world to represent internal world changes, so long as you have the intention of the thing in question representing what's being changed in the inner world.

-The more things you do to affirm these changes and the more confidence you have that it will be carried out the better.
+The more things you do to affirm these changes and the more confidence you have that the plan will be carried out the better.